Azure-Samples/functions-quickstart-python-http-azd/README.md

 # Azure Functions Python HTTP Trigger using AZD

 This repository contains a Azure Functions HTTP trigger quickstart written in Python and deployed to Azure using Azure Developer CLI (AZD).
-This sample uses manaaged identity and a virtual network to insure it is secure by default.
+This sample uses managed identity and a virtual network to insure it is secure by default.

 ## Getting Started